ferderer/texivia/README.md

 # Texivia Router

-Texivia Router, from Latin "via" (way/road) and textor (weaver) – "path weaver" – is a lightweight, framework-agnostic JavaScript router that uses regex-based path matching for flexible and powerful route handling.
+Texivia Router, from Latin "via" (way/road) and textor (weaver) – "path weaver" – is a lightweight, framework-agnostic TypeScript router that uses combined regex-based path matching for flexible and powerful route handling.
 It’s designed to work seamlessly with any JavaScript framework (like Svelte, React, or Vue) or even plain JavaScript projects.
-With Texivia Router, you can define named routes, handle dynamic parameters, manage redirects, and execute hooks for navigation control.
+With Texivia Router, you can define routes, handle dynamic parameters, manage redirects, and execute hooks for navigation control.

 ## Features
 Texivia Router combines power and simplicity, delivering a robust set of features to streamline routing in JavaScript applications.
 Here’s what it offers: